ergoplatform/ergo-wallet-app/PR_DOCUMENTATION.md

 Fixes #181 - ergo-appkit dependency issue

 ## Additional Notes

+### Critical Bug Fix
+The Windows JVM launch fix is critical and addresses a blocking issue that prevents Windows users from accessing their wallets after upgrading.
+This should be prioritized for immediate release.

 ### Migration Path
 The Scala upgrade documentation provides clear paths for future modernization when RoboVM replacement becomes necessary.
 This is a strategic planning document for long-term maintenance.